Antonio Cabrini

 Antonio Cabrini ([anˈtɔːnjo kaˈbriːni]; born 8 October 1957) is an Italian professional football manager and a former player.
-He played left-back, mainly with Juventus.
+He played as a left-back, mainly with Juventus.
 He won the 1982 FIFA World Cup with the Italy national team.
 Cabrini was nicknamed Bell'Antonio ("beautiful Antonio"), because of his popularity as a charismatic and good-looking football player.
 On the field, he made a name for himself as one of Italy's greatest defenders ever, and is remembered in particular for forming one of the most formidable defensive units of all time with Italy and Juventus, alongside goalkeeper Dino Zoff, as well as defenders Claudio Gentile and Gaetano Scirea.
 Cabrini won the Best Young Player Award at the 1978 World Cup, after helping Italy manage a fourth-place finish, and also represented Italy at Euro 1980, once again finishing in fourth place.
 He is one of the few players to have won all UEFA Club competitions, an achievement he managed with Juventus.
 In 2021, he was inducted into the Italian Football Hall of Fame.

 Club career

 Cabrini was born in Cremona, Lombardy.
 He made his professional football debut with the local team U.S. Cremonese in the Serie C during the 1973–74 season, making three appearances and gaining a starting place the following 1974–75 season.
-In the 1975–76 season he played in the Serie B for Atalanta, and in the summer of 1976 he was acquired by Juventus, the team for which he was to spend most of his career.
+In the 1975–76 season, he played in the Serie B for Atalanta, and in the summer of 1976 he was acquired by Juventus, the team for which he was to spend most of his career.

-With Juventus, he won the Serie A six times, the Coppa Italia two times, one UEFA Super Cup, one UEFA Champions League, one UEFA Cup and one Intercontinental European/South American Cup.
+With Juventus, he won the Serie A six times, the Coppa Italia two times, one UEFA Super Cup, one European Cup, one UEFA Cup and one Intercontinental European/South American Cup.
 In his final season with Juventus, he also captained the side, after inheriting the armband from Scirea.
 In 1989, after 13 successful seasons with the Turin club, he moved to Bologna for two more years before retiring as a player.
 He played a total of 352 Serie A matches (297 of them with Juventus), scoring 35 goals (33 of them with Juventus).